andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 1\.5.2 – Clans are expected to have proof of their match being played for 48 hours after the score has been confirmed.

-1\.5.3 – Players who participated in an official match are expected to upload their Veritas files.
-Failure to do so or uploading the wrong files will lead to a forfeit loss and a yellow card for the player(s) in question.

 **1.6 – Leaving**

 1\.6.1 – Clans which leave the competition or are removed for 2 no-shows/forfeits are likely to be excluded from future competitions.